m4ttheweric/cio_challenge/backend/README.md

 Implemented endpoints:

 -  POST /login: exchange an email for a JWT containing email and user_id
--  GET /notifications: list user notifications filtered by their preferences
+-  GET /notifications: returns user notifications filtered by their preferences and as well as user preferences
 -  POST /preferences: upsert partial user notification preferences (email/sms/push)

 ## Setup and run